 More information is also available on the Canadian Home Builders’ Association website.

-If you want to educate yourself even more, there is a free Radon App available (for both Appradon apple and Android) from Radon Environmental.
+If you want to educate yourself even more, there is a free Radon App available (for both Apple and Android) from Radon Environmental.
 It will teach you and your family the basics about Radon – health risks, prevention, testing methods, radon potential by region as well as links to further information.

 Radon Gas is the leading environmental cause of lung cancer.